sormuras/sormuras.github.io/blog/2018-09-11-testing-in-the-modular-world.md

 This is a blog about how to organize, find and execute tests.
 This is not an introduction to the Java module system.

-TL;DR - Fork/clone and run sample project [sors-modular-testing-blueprint](https://github.com/sormuras/sandbox/blob/master/sors-modular-testing-blueprint)
+TL;DR - Fork/clone and run sample project [sormuras/testing-in-the-modular-world](https://github.com/sormuras/testing-in-the-modular-world) using Maven as its build tool.

-// TODO Move blueprint to https://github.com/junit-team/junit5-samples

 ## Good ol' times